October Revolution in Jazz

-The October Revolution in Jazz was a four-day festival of new jazz music which took place at the Cellar Café in New York City.
+The October Revolution in Jazz was a four-day festival of new jazz music that took place at the Cellar Café in New York City.
 It occurred from October 1–4, 1964, and was organized by composer and trumpeter Bill Dixon.
-The success of the festival was directly responsible for the formation of the Jazz Composers Guild.
+The success of the festival was directly responsible for the formation of the Jazz Composer's Guild.

 Background

 During a trip to Helsinki, Finland with Archie Shepp in the summer of 1962, Dixon began to develop embouchure difficulties.
 The situation deteriorated to the point where, by the following summer, Dixon stopped playing in public in order to focus on correcting the issue.
 He also began concentrating on writing and arranging.
 Shepp, meanwhile, began collaborating with John Tchicai, with whom he would soon form the New York Contemporary Five.
 Dixon composed and arranged a number of the pieces that would be performed and recorded by the NYCF, and also managed their weekly rehearsals.
-By early 1964, Dixon had recovered to the point where he was able to record the A side of the album Bill Dixon 7-tette/Archie Shepp and the New York Contemporary 5, a split LP with the NYCF that came about in order to fulfill Dixon's and Shepp's contractual obligations to Savoy Records.
+By early 1964, Dixon had recovered to the point where he was able to record the A-side of the album Bill Dixon 7-tette/Archie Shepp and the New York Contemporary 5, a split LP with the NYCF that came about in order to fulfill Dixon's and Shepp's contractual obligations to Savoy Records.
 Dixon, however, was still unhappy with his sound, and stated: "After that record date, when I started freelancing, I needed things to do to make money.
 I can transcribe, so I began to transcribe Savoy's gospel music to create lead sheets..."

 In April 1964, while Dixon was living on 103rd Street in Manhattan and working on the gospel transcriptions, he stumbled on the Cellar Café, a coffee shop located at 251 West 91st Street.
 The Café, run by Peter Sabino, had opened in late February, and "was serving up an eclectic and inchoate fare of poetry, film, folk music, and jazz for an audience largely of Columbia University students."
 Dixon recalled: "I happened to come down to 91st Street and saw the Cellar Café.
 You actually went into the cellar coming off the street.
 I would have walked on past, but they had a sign up that read 'JAZZ TONIGHT', with the name of a very fine musician, [alto saxophonist] Bobby Brown.
 So I went in, and Bobby Brown never showed.
 That's how I met [the club's manager Peter Sabino...]"
 Dixon described the atmosphere as "very relaxed, like a Viennese coffee house, lots of things going on."